IPSO has issued new information for parents, guardians and other members of the public who may be concerned about reporting which includes children.

-The Independent Press Standards Organisation (IPSO) has announced three appointments to its Complaints Committee: Nazir Afzal OBE, Miranda Winram and Andrew Pettie.
+The Independent Press Standards Organisation (IPSO) has announced new appointments to its Board and Complaints Committee.

-The Independent Press Standards Organisation (IPSO) has today issued guidance for editors and journalists relating to the republication of material taken from social media.
+The Independent Press Standards Organisation (IPSO) has today issued guidance for editors and journalists on reporting suicide.